UserN256/Javarush/README.md

 <img src="https://github.com/blackcater/blackcater/raw/main/images/Hi.gif" height="32"/></h1>
 <h3 align="center">I study Java and all what lies around like Spring Boot, TomEE etc.</h3>
 <h3 align="left">This project was Javarush graduating task to apply to practice at TopJava that I'm working on now</h3>
+<h3 align="left">We were given complete project with tests and frontend and the task was to complete all backend on Java including RESTful API</h3>